usail-hkust/Urban_Foundation_Model_Tutorial/README.md

 If you find our work useful, please cite our work:
 - Survey paper (Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models)
 ```
-@article{zhang2024towards,
+@inproceedings{kdd2024-urban-foundation-model-tutorial,
-  title={Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models},
+author = {Zhang, Wejia and Han, Jindong and Xu, Zhao and Ni, Hang and Liu, Hao and Xiong, Hui},
-  author={Zhang, Weijia and Han, Jindong and Xu, Zhao and Ni, Hang and Liu, Hao and Xiong, Hui},
+title = {Urban Foundation Models: A Survey},
-  journal={arXiv preprint arXiv:2402.01749},
+year = {2024},
-  year={2024}
+booktitle = {Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining}
 }
 ```